Home

 (1855-1943)

-In the photo seen at right, Martha (center) and John stand with his sister Martha (Pring) Hursh of Huntertown, IN.
+In the photo seen here, John and his wife Martha (center) stand with his sister Martha Elsie (Pring) Hursh of Huntertown, IN.

 At some point as a youngster or young man, John migrated from Indiana to Missouri, where he "was reared," said a newspaper.
 "He first settled in the Osage Nation near where Pawhuska still stands" when Oklahoma was still Indian Territory and not yet a state in the union.